robert-abc/KTC2023-ABC1/README.md

 * We used the function importKerasLayers from the Deep Learning Toolbox Converter for TensorFlow Models (V.23.1.0).
     * It is necessary to download and install it from https://www.mathworks.com/matlabcentral/fileexchange/64649-deep-learning-toolbox-converter-for-tensorflow-models
     * More info at: https://www.mathworks.com/help/deeplearning/ref/importkeraslayers.html
+    * When importing the CNN, Matlab shows the following warning, but imports the CNN nevertheless:
+        * Warning: File 'ultimate_cnn1.h5' was saved in Keras version '2.11.0'.
+Import of Keras versions newer than '2.6.0' has not been thoroughly tested yet.
+The imported model might not exactly match the model saved in the Keras file.
     * Note that a new function importNetworkFromTensorFlow is available since Matlab R2023b, but we did not use it.
 * We based our implementation of the soft thresholding in the following function from the UNLocBoX toolbox:
     * https://epfl-lts2.github.io/unlocbox-html/doc/utils/soft_threshold_code.html